prog4biol/pfb2023/problemsets/Python_01_problemset.md

     - Run it from the command line.
     - Remember it is important to write only a bit, test, then write more.
     - If it works, ADD/COMMIT.
 Make a good message, like "added name to print"
     - Now add some code to print out your favorite color:

+         Script Output:
          ```
          My name: Sofia
          My favorite color: Green